 Mediocre marketing skills

 To give your home the attention it deserves, you want an agent who nails marketing.
 While researching agents, pay close attention to how they market their online listings.
-According to the NAR, 47% of recent buyers’ first step to the homebuying process was looking for properties online, and 52% of buyers found the home they ended up purchasing on the internet.
+According to the NAR, 100% of home buyers used the internet to search for a home in 2023.

 When real estate is their side job

 A part-time agent may be juggling more responsibilities (like a second job).
-If you’re hoping to sell quickly, a part-time agent may not have the time availability a full-time agent can provide.
+If you’re hoping to sell quickly, a part-time agent may not have the necessary time available like a full-time agent will.

 In addition, a part-time agent may lack the experience and skills to land the best price for your home.